James Banning

 James Banning was born on this date in 1899.
 He was a Black aviator.

-He was born in Oklahoma, the son of Riley and Cora Banning.
-The family moved to Ames, Iowa, in 1919, where he studied electrical engineering at Iowa State College for over a year.
-Dreaming from a boyhood of being a pilot, James Herman Banning was repeatedly turned away from flight schools because he was Black.
+He was born in Oklahoma and was the son of Riley and Cora Banning.
+The family moved to Ames, Iowa, in 1919, where he studied electrical engineering at Iowa State College.
+Dreaming from boyhood of being a pilot, James Herman Banning was repeatedly turned away from flight schools because he was Black.
 He eventually learned to fly from an army aviator at Raymond Fisher's Flying Field in Des Moines.
 He became the first Black aviator to obtain a U.S. Dept. of Commerce license.

 James Banning was killed in a plane crash during an air show in San Diego in 1933.
 He was a passenger in a biplane flown by a Navy pilot, which stalled and entered an unrecoverable spin in front of hundreds of horrified spectators.